 Superb cast, playing, overcome staging oddities in Lyric's new 'Magic Flute'

-Adam Plachetka, center, playing Papageno, moves through an "audience" of suburban neighbors Dec.
-8, 2016, in the Lyric Opera of Chicago production of "The Magic Flute."
-Adam Plachetka, center, playing Papageno, moves through an "audience" of suburban neighbors Dec.
-8, 2016, in the Lyric Opera of Chicago production of "The Magic Flute."
+Diana Newman, center left, playing Papagena, and Adam Plachetka, right, playing Papageno, fall in love in the Lyric Opera of Chicago production of "The Magic Flute."
+Diana Newman, center left, playing Papagena, and Adam Plachetka, right, playing Papageno, fall in love in the Lyric Opera of Chicago production of "The Magic Flute."

 Add your comments below